The Holst Spin Foam Model via Cubulations: Outline of Current Spin Foam Models

 Likewise, the functional derivatives $X$ must be approximated by ordinary derivatives $X_t$ with respect to the variables $F(t):=A(\partial f(t))-A(\partial f(t))^T$.
-Notice that when defined like that, the $X_t$ are mutually commuting.
-The exploration of the model with this definition of $X_t$ will appear in \cite{10}.
-However, this is not what is done in current SFM.
+Notice that when defined like that, the $X_t$ are mutually commuting\footnote{ We refer to \cite{10} for the exploration of the model with this definition of $X_t$.}.
+However, this is not what is done in current models.
 Rather one replaces $X_t$ by $Y_t$, the right invariant vector field on the copy of $G$ associated with the variable $A(\partial f(t))$.
-The reason for doing that is that the $Y_t$ have a simpler action on the delta distribution \be \delta(F):=\prod_{t\in \tau} \delta_G(A(\partial f(t)) \ee It is usually justified by saying that $\delta(F)$ has support on $A(\partial f)=1_G$ and that $Y_t,\;X_t$ differ by multiplication with holonomies which should be supported at $1_G$.
+Upon spin foam quantization the discrete B variables thus become explicitly non-commutative\footnote{In fact, as shown in the recent work \cite{DanieleAristide, aristidedaniele2, Lqgflux}, spin foam models defined as constrained BF models take the form of non-commutative discrete path integrals making use of a star product on functionals of the B variables.
+It can also be shown that the generating group field theories are just a particular class of non-commutative field theories \cite{GFTnoncomm}.}.
+The reason for doing this replacement is that the $Y_t$ have a simpler action on the delta distribution \be \delta(F):=\prod_{t\in \tau} \delta_G(A(\partial f(t)) \ee It is usually justified by saying that $\delta(F)$ has support on $A(\partial f)=1_G$ and that $Y_t,\;X_t$ differ by multiplication with holonomies which should be supported at $1_G$.
 However, this argument is certainly not rigorous because the support of the $\delta$ distribution can drastically change when acting with differential operators.
-Moreover, as already said, this substitution comes with a price: While the simplicity constraints in terms of $X_t$ are mutually commuting, those in terms of $Y_t$ are not, in fact they are inconsistent with each other.
+Moreover, as already said, this substitution comes with a price: While the simplicity constraints in terms of $X_t$ are mutually commuting, those in terms of $Y_t$ are not.
 In addition, one does not impose all the simplicity constraints but only a subset of them: There are three types: Constraints involving 1. the same triangle, 2. two triangles sharing an edge and 3. two triangles sharing a vertex.
 The latter constraint is implied by the so called closure constraint on tetrahedra $T$ \be \sum_{t\in T} \; Y_t=0 \ee (but not vice versa).
 This constraint looks as if it would be automatically satisfied because it looks like a gauge invariance condition.
 However, the product of $\delta$ distributions (\ref{2.7}) in $\Delta(F)$ is not annihilated by the closure constraint (\ref{2.8})!
 This is obvious from the fact that the product of $\delta$ distributions involves products of the form \be \prod_{t\in T} \chi_{\pi_t}(A(\partial f(t)) \ee where $\pi$ denotes an irreducuible representation of $G$ and $\chi_\pi$ its character.
 However, there is no gauge invariant interwiner among the loops $\partial f(t),\;t\in T$.
-One usually argues that the closure constraint is taken into account because {\it after} integrating over $A$ one is only left with gauge invariant intertwiners, but this is wrong {\it before} integrating.
+One usually argues that the closure constraint is taken into account because {\it after} integrating over $A$ one is only left with gauge invariant intertwiners, but strictly this is wrong {\it before} integrating\footnote{See however \cite{FreidelConrady, aristidedaniele2, DanieleAristide} for discussions of this point.}.
 In fact since integration with the Haar measure always projects out the gauge invariant part, anything can be made gauge invariant this way.
-We feel that neglecting the 3rd kind of simplicity constrant (implied by taking the closure constraint for granted) makes the model too local.
-The effect of truly taking the closure constraint into account will also be explored in \cite{10}.
+We feel that neglecting the 3rd kind of simplicity constraint (implied by taking the closure constraint for granted) makes the model too local.
+The effect of truly taking the closure constraint into account is also explored in \cite{10}.